Working with Fire and Steel – Possible Pop Songs Volume Two: Critical reception

+Upon its release in October 1983, the album received a 7 out of 10 rating in Smash Hits.
+"Sometimes this lot are annoyingly hazy, moody, abstract", Dave Rimmer wrote, "At others they're capable of sound tunes, bright rhythms and sterling stuff."
+Billboard said that the album "builds upon [the band's] command of subtler instrumental and vocal effects amid the prominent electronic elements of their style."

+Trouser Press found the album to be an improvement from their debut album: "Sax and/or oboe (!) appears on all but two tracks, with more horns on occasion and even strings (real and synth).
+Mike Howlett’s production, plus a new drummer and a permanent bassist, help the group attain a bit more sonic snap; the lyrics are less tortured, if just as thoughtfully and melancholically personal."

 In a retrospective review for AllMusic, critic Stephen Schnee described the album as "chock full of intelligent, well-written pop songs" where "even the softer moments...are full of life and excitement".
-The reviewer noted that the band moved away from their early synthpop-style to more ambitious ideas with "Producer Mike Howlett added much to the sonic blend, allowing the melodies to shine while toughening up the band's sound...
+The reviewer noted that the band moved away from their early synth-pop-style to more ambitious ideas with "Producer Mike Howlett added much to the sonic blend, allowing the melodies to shine while toughening up the band's sound...
 Apart from their own matured sound on this release, there are traces of rock, pop, and jazz floating between the lines."

+Spin wrote, "This record clearly was pop — immaculately recorded, with catchy melodies and all the right sounds in the right places.
+Songs like "Tragedy and Mystery", "Animals and Jungles", and the title cut were pop in every sense of the word, though their meanings were too precious and couched in metaphor."

+40th anniversary

+In autumn 2023, the band performed the whole album live in a series of concerts across the UK.

 Track listing

-In 2017 the album was re-released as a 3 CD 'Super Deluxe' edition by Caroline Records.
+In 2017, the album was re-released as a 3 CD 'Super Deluxe' edition by Caroline Records.
 This 37 track set included rare extended versions, demos plus John Peel and Kid Jensen radio sessions.
 Many of these tracks appeared on CD for the first time however, there were some strange omissions and additions.
 The track "Some People I Know to Lead Fantastic Lives" was originally on the band's debut studio album Difficult Shapes & Passive Rhythms, Some People Think It's Fun to Entertain (1982) yet that same album version is included as well as the extended mix.
 There is no extended version of "Wishful Thinking" yet the very same album version appears twice.